 – Save money (shuttles can be pricey)

 However, in Costa Rica, there are some rental car companies that will scam you into spending a lot more than you planned.

 We made this post to warn you about that and give you the best option for a safe, secure, experience.

 The first time we rented a car in Costa Rica was horrible and unfortunately, I think most travelers have the same experience.
 Once we smartened up to the rental car company scams we were able to find a better way (OK actually the perfect way) of renting a car.

 Here’s what you need to know before renting a car in Costa Rica so your experience can be amazing…..

 Our First Experience Renting a Car in Costa Rica

 A few months after we moved to Costa Rica my mom came to visit.
-At that time, Thomas and I did not know much about the country yet, but we figured that renting a car would by the best way to get around (which it definitely is).
+At that time, Thomas and I did not know much about the country yet, but we figured that renting a car would be the best way to get around.

 I mean, it obviously seemed a bit too good to be true, but my mom has great car insurance coverage with her credit card, so we figured we would be fine.

 When my mom arrived at the San Jose Airport, Thomas and I met her and took the free shuttle provided by the rental car company to their nearby office.
 At the rental car company office we realized that everyone in front of us in line was arguing with the employees behind the counter.